Environmental Engineering Assistant Professor

-Qualified applicants are expected to have a Ph.
-D. in a related field of engineering; excellent potential for teaching and research; and dedication to research, education, service, and professional activities.
+Applicants conducting research in all areas of environmental engineering will be considered.
+Qualified applicants are expected to have an undergraduate degree in engineering and a Ph.
+D. in Environmental or Civil Engineering or a closely related field; excellent potential for teaching and research; and dedication to research, education, service, and professional activities.
 Duties of a successful candidate include teaching undergraduate and graduate courses, mentoring graduate students, developing a strong externally-funded research program, publishing scholarly work, and service.
+The selected candidate will have the opportunity to work with faculty teams in the Indian River Lagoon Research Institute (IRLRI; http://web2.fit.edu/indian-river-lagoon/).
 Applicants should send a resume, a cover letter, statements of the candidate's plans and vision for research and teaching, and a list of three professional references via email to email@example.com.
-Review of applicants will begin on August 15, 2018 and the positions will remain open until filled.
+Review of applicants will begin on March 1, 2019 and the position will remain open until filled.
 Questions about the positions should be addressed to the Search Committee at firstname.lastname@example.org.

-Florida Tech is a private, engineering-focused university ranked as a Tier 1 National University by U.S. News and World Report, and one of the top 20 small universities in the world by Times Higher Education.
+Florida Tech (www.fit.edu) is a private, engineering-focused university ranked as a Tier 1 National University by U.S. News and World Report, and one of the top 20 small universities in the world by Times Higher Education.
 The university is located in Melbourne, Florida, Brevard County, which is one of the top counties in the U.S. for high-tech employment and is in close proximity to the NASA/Kennedy Space Center.
-The Mechanical Engineering Program has 12 faculty members, over 400 undergraduate students, and 75 graduate (MS and PhD) students.
+The campus is also within six kilometers of the Indian River lagoon, one of the most biodiverse estuaries in the northern hemisphere and home to more than 4,300 species of plants and animals.
+The Civil Engineering and Construction Management Programs have nine faculty members who work closely.
+The two programs have approximately 150 undergraduate students, and 35 graduate (MS and PhD) students.

 Florida Tech is an affirmative action/equal opportunity employer committed to increasing the cultural and intellectual diversity of its faculty.